briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         State Board of Education prescribes minimum standards under Ohio R.C.
         3301.07 and who is certified in accordance with Ohio R.C.
 3301.071.

-    7. _(7)_ “Community control sanction” has the same meaning as in Ohio R.C.
+    7. _(7)_ "Community control sanction" has the same meaning as in Ohio R.C.
     2929.01.

-    8. _(8)_ “Escorted visit” means an escorted visit granted under Ohio R.C.
+    8. _(8)_ "Escorted visit" means an escorted visit granted under Ohio R.C.
     2967.27.

-    9. _(9)_ “Post-release control” and “transitional control” have the same meanings as in Ohio R.C.
+    9. _(9)_ "Post-release control" and "transitional control" have the same meanings as in Ohio R.C.
 2967.01.

-    10. _(10)_ “Investigator of the Bureau of Criminal Identification and Investigation” has the same meaning as in Ohio R.C.
+    10. _(10)_ "Investigator of the Bureau of Criminal Identification and Investigation" has the same meaning as in Ohio R.C.
 2903.11.

-    11. _(11)_ “Health care professional” and “health care worker” have the same meanings as in Ohio R.C.
+    11. _(11)_ "Health care professional" and "health care worker" have the same meanings as in Ohio R.C.
 2305.234.

-    12. _(12)_ “Assault or homicide offense committed against hospital personnel” means a violation of this section or Ohio R.C.
+    12. _(12)_ "Assault or homicide offense committed against hospital personnel" means a violation of this section or Ohio R.C.
 2903.01, 2903.02, 2903.03, 2903.04, 2903.041, 2903.11, 2903.12, 2903.13 or 2903.14 committed
     in circumstances in which all of the following apply: